ryangato/Toolkit/Documents/ReadMe.txt

                             FileName must less than 260 bytes.
    -6                       Using IPv6.
    -4                       Using IPv4.
-   domain                   A domain name which will make requesting to send
+   domain                   A domain name which will make request to send
                             to DNS server.
    target                   Target of DNSPing, support IPv4/IPv6 address and domain.